TobiasPankner/Teams-Auto-Joiner/README.md

 Python script to automatically join Microsoft Teams meetings.
 Automatically turns off your microphone and camera before joining.
 Automatic login and blacklist can be set in the config file.

-Always joins the newest meeting and doesn't leave it unless there is a newer one or the user gets kicked.
-Automatically leaving after x minutes can be configured in the config file.
+Always joins the newest meeting and leaves either after a specified time, if you are the last person in the meeting or only if a new one is available (see [Configuration options](#configuration-options) for more information).

 ![Demo](https://imgur.com/VQOJl8w.gif)